 Liberation Day, known in Dutch as ‘Bevrijdingsdag’, is on May 5 and we are getting ready to celebrate peace and security!
-Marking the end of the Nazi occupation after the Second World War, Liberation Day is celebrated with much fanfare with events, veterans parades, and music festivals throughout the country.
+Marking the end of the Nazi occupation after the Second World War, Liberation Day is celebrated with much fanfare with events, veterans parades, and music festivals throughout the Netherlands.

 History of Liberation Day (Bevrijdingsdag)